RomanCLV/DUAV2023/README.md

 ## Ready to run

-Now go back to the DUAV2023 root folder: `cd ../..` and use:
+Now go back to the DUAV2023 folder and use:

 `chmod 755 run.sh`